-Even advanced students benefit from introduction lessons before engaging with a complex text.
-Here are 12 Brave New World pre-reading activities to get students thinking before they enter Huxley’s disturbing dystopia.
+Even advanced students benefit from preparation before engaging with a complex text.
+These Brave New World pre-reading activities and introduction lessons get students thinking before they enter Huxley’s disturbing dystopia.
+Activities address themes on happiness, freedom, suffering, consumerism, and what it means to live a meaningful life.

 - Welcome to Brave New World (slideshow and notes)